What Is A Labor Market Impact Assessment?

 - People Taking Part in Exchange Programs.

 - Spouses – Spouses and common-law partners of certain skilled foreign workers, foreign full time students, and Family Class sponsored spouses and common-law partners.

 - Workers Eligible for Work Permit through Territorial Agreement.

 - Workers Nominated by Province for Permanent Residence – (AINP) in Alberta.

 - People Working in Canada who have Applied for PR through Federal Skilled Worker Program, Federal Skilled Trades Program, or Canadian Experience Class.

 Yes you should seek legal advice from an immigration lawyer, especially as an employer with extensive recruitment plans.
 These are complicated matters that can be simplified with the help of experienced counsel.

-With the help of Yasmeen Nizam, you can get help from start to finish of the process and maximize your chances for success.
-She has over 10 years of experience in these matters!
+With our, you can get help from start to finish of the process and maximize your chances for success.
+We have over 10 years of experience in these matters!